meilisearch/documentation/resources/faq.md

 All you need to do is open your web browser and enter Meilisearch’s address to visit it.
 This leads you to a web page with a search bar that allows you to search in a selected index.

-Since the production environment requires an API-key for searching, search preview is only available in [development mode](/reference/features/configuration.md#environment).
+Since the production environment requires an API key for searching, the search preview is only available in [development mode](/reference/features/configuration.md#environment).

 Here is more information about [Meilisearch's search preview](/learn/what_is_meilisearch/search_preview.md).